mvolkmann/blog/src/swift-ui.md

 All objects have the property `self` that refers to the whole object.
 To write a key path that refers to the whole object rather than a specific property inside it, use `\.self`.

-## Contexts

-A SwiftUI context is ...
-Most apps only use a single context.
-TODO: Is this only used with Core Data?

 ## Environments